CSCfi/csc-user-guide/docs/cloud/dbaas/backups.md

 * If you have any concern do not hesitate taking contact with servicedesk@csc.fi
 * All your database data backups included is stored in the CSC Kajaani datacenter, if the datacenter burns down you will lose all your data.
 * If you are using the DBaaS services for really important stuff it is worth consider to also take your own backups that are stored somewhere else than CSC in case of disaster.

-## Automatic Backups

-Automatic backups have not been developed yet.

-* Automatic backups will be enabled by default and can not be disabled.
-* Automatic backups will be automatically deleted after 30 or 90 days.
-* Users will not be able to delete their own backups.

 ## Manual backups